- How successful has implementation of the PSH program been to date?

 - The average transitional period cost per enrollee was $3,547 per month, and the average enrollee cost during the PSH period was $2,414 per month.
 The difference in costs between these two periods (transitional versus PSH placement) was statistically significant.

 - The average time between enrollment and housing placement was about three months, with a range of ten to 258 days.

 - Reducing the time between identification and PSH placement could reduce costs because the transitional period (i.e., after program enrollment and prior to PSH placement) showed the highest level of service costs to the health plan.

 - Examining a longer period, instead of our short-term observational window of six months post-enrollment, will lead to more-precise estimates of the PSH program's effectiveness.

-This research was sponsored by Inland Empire Health Plan and conducted in the Community Health and Environmental Policy Program within RAND Social and Economic Well-Being.
+This research was funded by the Inland Empire Health Plan and conducted in the Community Health and Environmental Policy Program within RAND Social and Economic Well-Being.

 This report is part of the RAND Corporation Research report series.
 RAND reports present research findings and objective analysis that address the challenges facing the public and private sectors.
 All RAND reports undergo rigorous peer review to ensure high standards for research quality and objectivity.